The Opportunity Center’s vast history began in 1956

 A ground-breaking school and an innovative sheltered workshop

-At that time many of the children receiving education at The Opportunity Center School were growing into adulthood.
-Vocational programs were started.
+Many of the children receiving education at The Opportunity Center School were growing into adulthood, and so vocational programs were started.
 For a period of time, as a Sheltered Workshop was being developed, OCRC provided both a school and a Sheltered Workshop with a vocational training program.
-By the mid-seventies however, public schools had assumed complete responsibility for education and Opportunity Center workshop (OCW) served primarily adults.
+By the mid-seventies however, public schools had assumed complete responsibility for education – so the Opportunity Center workshop (OCW) served primarily adults.
 It was during this time that in keeping with the National and State associations that the C in OCRC came to refer to “citizens” instead of “children”.

-In the 2000’s the Arc continued providing great service to its clients and community.
-In 2017, the Arc expanded its services by providing case management.
-The Arc moved to its current location at 3560 New Hartford Road in January 2020.
-A strategic board decision was made in early 2021 to change the Arc name to the Opportunity Center of Owensboro effective June 1, 2021.
-This change comes with a new logo and a continued mission to provide training, advocacy and support to people with disabilities that empower them to achieve their life goals.
+In the 2000’s the Opportunity Center continued providing great service to its clients and community.
+In 2017, the O.C. expanded its services by providing case management.
+We moved to our current location at 3560 New Hartford Road in January 2020.

 Today our goal is person-centered, innovative programming; focusing on community involvement and choice.
 From job training to life skills, our organization is driven by our incredible participants.
 We will strive to continue “creating endless possibilities” for decades to come!